The best prep for the U.S. Citizenship Test.

 How much time is allowed?

-On the day of your appointment, arrive at least 15 minutes early and allow for any possible traffic delays you might encounter.
-If you do not arrive on time for your appointment, the USCIS office may immediately cancel the appointment and require you to reschedule it for another day, which may involve a considerable delay.
+On the day of your appointment, arrive at least 15 minutes early.
+Be sure to allow for any possible traffic delays you might encounter.
+If you do not arrive on time for your appointment, the USCIS office may immediately cancel the appointment and require you to reschedule it for another day, which can involve a considerable delay.

 Practice using our expertly crafted questions!